Jorian Baucom: Early life

 Born in Scottsdale, Arizona, Baucom began her career with Sereno Soccer Club in 2005 before joining SC del Sol in 2012.
 She also represented her high school soccer team, Pinnacle High School, where she led them to the state final in 2014 after scoring a team-high 26 goals.

+College career

 In 2014, Baucom enrolled at Louisiana State University where she played college soccer for the LSU Tigers.
 She made her collegiate debut on August 22, 2014, against the Troy Trojans where she scored her first goal after just 48 seconds.
 She finished her first season 8 goals in 20 matches, being awarded as the SEC Freshman of the Year.
 She played two more seasons with the Tigers before transferring to the University of Colorado and playing with the Colorado Buffaloes.
 She sat out the 2017 season in order to recover from knee surgery during the offseason before returning as a red shirt senior in 2018, scoring 12 goals, the second most in Buffaloes history.